noredistribution/cloudvision-python/README.md

-# AerisRequester
+# CloudVision Connector

-AerisRequester is a Python implementation of a GRPC client for Aeris.
-It takes care of getting and publishing data and datasets, and also provides utilities for data representation similar to the ones found in Aeris Query Language.
+CloudVision Connector is a Python implementation of a GRPC client for CloudVision.
+It takes care of getting and publishing data and datasets, and also provides utilities for data representation similar to the ones found in CloudVision Query Language.

 ## Getting started

 This is a small example advertising a few of the GRPC client capabilities.
-This example prints info from all devices streaming into Aeris.
+This example prints info from all devices streaming into CloudVision.

 ```
 targetDataset = "analytics"